chaosprint/glicol/README.md

 3. ```yarn start```

-Then on the opening page, click the ```Load``` button first, and check the console until sample loading finishes.

 Next, use ```ctrl``` + ```enter``` to run the code, and use ```shift``` + ```enter``` to update the music.